akka/akka/akka-docs/src/main/paradox/stream/stream-introduction.md

-The relationship between these two is that the Akka Streams API is geared towards end-users while the Akka Streams implementation uses the Reactive Streams interfaces internally to pass data between the different processing stages.
+The relationship between these two is that the Akka Streams API is geared towards end-users while the Akka Streams implementation uses the Reactive Streams interfaces internally to pass data between the different operators.
 For this reason you will not find any resemblance between the Reactive Streams interfaces and the Akka Streams API.
 This is in line with the expectations of the Reactive Streams project, whose primary purpose is to define interfaces such that different streaming implementation can